Donald Robertson (artist): Author

-In August 2015, Robertson published and released his first children's book Mitford at the Fashion Zoo, which follows Mitford the giraffe on his adventures at COVER magazine in the New York City fashion industry, what Robertson dubs the zoo.
+In August 2015, Robertson published his first children's book Mitford at the Fashion Zoo, which follows Mitford the giraffe on his adventures at COVER magazine in the New York City fashion industry, which Robertson calls the zoo.
 The book's North American launch was held at Hot Renfrew in January 2017.
 Robertson wrote a second book called Mitford at the Hollywood Zoo, which documents Mitford's experience at the Academy Zoowards.

 In September 2017, he published Donald: The Book with Assouline Publishing.
-The book features many pieces from his collections.
+The book features pieces from his collections.

 Awards

-Robertson posts pieces of his art which often depict satirical fashion scenes and events.
-In 2014, Robertson was recognized by the CFDA and was nominated for "Instagrammer of the Year."
+Robertson posts his art on social media, which often depicts satirical fashion scenes and events.
+In 2014, Robertson was nominated for the CFDA "Instagrammer of the Year" award.

+Personal life

+Robertson is married to Kim Gieske, an interior designer, and the couple have five children.
+They moved to Dallas, Texas in 2020.